Budget 2020: Nature jobs for out-of-work Kiwis?

 "There is an opportunity in these regions for people who have lost their jobs in other sectors to move into this habitat work, and the four-year investment programme will give businesses the certainty and confidence to invest and build their capacity and capability."

-More "green jobs" – potentially around 4000 – would be created with a separate $433m spend on regional environmental projects for the next five years.
+More "green jobs" – potentially about 4000 – would be created with a separate $433m spend on regional environmental projects for the next five years.

-Environment Minister David Parker says the programme had been designed specifically in response to the impact of Covid-19.
+Environment Minister David Parker said the programme had been designed specifically in response to the impact of Covid-19.

 "This investment will contribute to improving the health of New Zealand's waterways and support economic recovery in partnership with local government and farmers," he said.